stacks-js/stacks/README.md

 <script src="https://unpkg.com/stacks-js"></script>
 ```

 > :warning: **If you decide to import Stacks the above way,** you won't have to deal with importing the correct blocks and classes you are using.
-However, you will also be sacraficing the use of intellisense-type features in most IDE's.
+However, you will also be sacrificing the use of intellisense-type features in most IDE's.

 ### NPM